openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   implementation for each concept will also remain separate.
 This prevents us from needing to maintain these concepts across multiple domains: keep the authoring of Discoverable-Course (**Catalog Course**) within Discovery; keep the authoring of Learning-Content-Course (**Course Run**) within Content Authoring.
-For example, concepts of price, marketing-publish-date, marketing sales, discounts, etc do not need to bleed into the Content Authoring service.
+For example, concepts of price, marketing-publish-date, marketing sales, discounts, etc., do not need to bleed into the Content Authoring service.

 * However, from the course author's perspective, we will provide a unified user experience by having the current Studio tool be the portal to authoring both Course Run metadata and Catalog Course metadata.
 So even though authoring of Catalog Course